 ♥ Bamboo and Modal ♥

-We work with two different rayon jersey blends.
+We work with three different rayon jersey blends.
 Rayon (also known as Viscose) is made from a variety of plant fibre sources, including grasses, reeds, and trees.
 Bamboo Rayon is specifically made from bamboo, whiles Modal is specifically made from beech trees.

 Rayon dyes more easily than cotton, allowing for deep, saturated colours and minimal fading.
 It drapes beautifully and has a silky sheen.
-Although its technically a manufactured fibre, it breathes and feels like a natural fibre against the skin.
+Although it's technically a manufactured fibre, it breathes and feels like a natural fibre against the skin.

-The Bamboo blend we currently use has an added cotton content of 28%.
+The everyday Bamboo blend we currently use has an added cotton content of 28%.
 The cotton content adds body (thickness and weight) and lessens drape and sheen.
 It also makes some colours a little softer.
 Generally, we recommend this blend for casual bottoms (pants, shorts, leggings) and for single layer garments.
 It's less revealing than the Modal blend, and it's more durable.

 The Modal blend has a subtle silky sheen that makes it the dressier option.
 It's incredibly soft and whisper-light against the skin.
 Do keep in mind that it is a more delicate fabric, and abrasion can cause the fibres to fluff up (purse straps and seatbelts are the usual culprits).